UnluckyForSome/LaunchBox-to-PCSX2-Extractor/README.md

+This script is designed specifically for **LaunchBox**.
+For similar functionality (extracting compressed files temporarily before passing onto an emulator) using a different front-end and even different game types, try my [7zEmuPrepper](https://github.com/UnluckyForSome/7zEmuPrepper).

 # LaunchBox-to-PCSX2-Extractor
 Currently the way LaunchBox works, when **"Extract ROM archives before running"** is ticked, the archives are extracted and then LaunchBox tries to run the extracted files with the emulator.
 Unfortunately, if there are multiple files extracted, LaunchBox will look for and prioritise a `.CUE` file, which PCSX2 does not support.
 This will result in PCSX2 not functioning.